RobinRadic/radic-builder/README.md

 $ grunt dist # creates a normal and minified version in /dist folder with only the configured modules
 $ grunt radicbuild # Creates a version with all modules (jquery + radic).
 Run uglify:dist afterwards for minification
 ```

+#### File sizes
+Highly depends on what modules you use.
+Remember, some modules depend on each other and will auto-include themselfs.

 #### The following authors shared (MIT licensed) code have been either been fully included, partially copied or inspired this project.
 - [@Benvie](https://github.com/Benvie/fat-grabby-hands): fat-grabby-hands (+1 for naming)